6 Unforgettable Tuscany Itineraries: Your Guide to Exploring Italy's Most Beautiful Region

 Is Tuscany suitable for family travel?

-Absolutely!
-Kids will enjoy medieval castles, gelato shops, and outdoor activities.
-Many agriturismi are family-friendly with swimming pools and animals.
+Yes, absolutely.
+Children will enjoy medieval castles, gelato shops and outdoor activities.
+Many agriturismi are family friendly with swimming pools and animals.
 Balance museum visits with outdoor time in parks and gardens.

 What should I pack for Tuscany?